danvet/danvet.github.io/_posts/2015-02-11-neat-drmi915-stuff-for-320.md

 blogger_orig_url: http://blog.ffwll.ch/2015/02/neat-drmi915-stuff-for-320.html
 ---

-<a href="http://blog.ffwll.ch/2014/12/neat-drmi915-stuff-for-319.html">Linux 3.19</a> was just released and my usual overview of what the next merge window will bring is more than overdue.
-The big thing overall is certainly all the work around <a href="http://blog.ffwll.ch/2015/01/update-for-atomic-display-updates.html">atomic display updates</a>, but read on for what else all has been done.
+[atomic display updates](http://blog.ffwll.ch/2014/12/neat-drmi915-stuff-for-319.html">Linux 3.19</a> was just released and my usual overview of what the next merge window will bring is more than overdue.
+The big thing overall is certainly all the work around <a href="http://blog.ffwll.ch/2015/01/update-for-atomic-display-updates.html), but read on for what else all has been done.

 <!--more-->